Geodesics, bigeodesics, and coalescence in first passage percolation in general dimension: Geometry and the cost of bad geodesic behavior

 A number of our arguments involve the following theme: for points $x,y\in \RR^2$, if $y$ is far enough from the straight line from 0 to $x$, then $\Gamma_{0x}$ is unlikely to pass through $y$, because $g(y) + g(x-y)$ significantly exceeds $g(x)$.
-To express this in more than a crude way, since \eqref{expbound} involves centering at the expectation, we also need to quantify how increases in $g(x)$ relate to increases in $h(x)$, but for the moment we consider just $g$.
+Since \eqref{expbd} involves centering at the expectation, to express this theme in more than a crude way we also need to quantify how increases in $g(x)$ relate to increases in $h(x)$, but for the moment we consider just $g$.
 For Euclidean distance the following is useful: